Generic selectors

 Objective:

-Explore the feasibility of implementing Chinese teaching in multilingual environments in the Andorran education system, to promote multilingual and intercultural competences in the Andorran educational system.
+• Explore the feasibility of implementing Chinese teaching in multilingual environments in the Andorran education system

 Actions developed: